Dog nail clippers come in a couple of varieties, and it’s important to pick the right one.

 These dog nail clippers have a sliding blade that cuts through the nail as it is held in place by a metal collar.
 It works exactly as the name implies – like a guillotine.
 I highly advise that you stay away from this type of clipper.

 Because of their design, guillotine type dog nail clippers put a lot of pressure on a dog’s nail.
 Even the sharpest of these clippers will transfer pressure down the nail well past the cutting point.
 In the case of a dog with long quicks, this can be immensely painful.
 In addition to that, it is difficult to work with these kinds of clippers and you may end up adding pressure and torque to the nail.

-The Scissor Type
+The Scissor Type Dog Nail Clipper

 With scissor clippers, the handle and the cutting blades are in line, meaning there is less chance of twisting on the nail as you cut.